scala/scala3/docs/_spec/03-types.md

 - For a [polymorphic class type](#type-designators), the type parameter clause of the referenced class definition.
 - For a non-class [type designator](#type-designators), the inferred clause of its upper bound.

+### Type Definitions

+A _type definition_ ´D´ represents the right-hand-side of a `type` declaration or the bounds of a type parameter.
+It is either:

+- a type alias of the form ´= U´, or
+- an abstract type definition with bounds ´>: L <: H´.

+All type definitions have a lower bound ´L´ and an upper bound ´H´, which are types.
+For type aliases, ´L = H = U´.

+The type definition of a type parameter is never a type alias.

 ## Types

 ### Type Lambdas